-Maternity Advisory Council8
+Maternity Advisory Council10

 On November 1, 2020, the Department enacted a Maternity Bundle rule, which requires the creation of a Maternity Advisory Council composed mainly of Black, Indigenous and People of Color (BIPOC) to leverage with lived experience in Medicaid maternity care to inform existing and emerging policy.
-The Council is under development as of the submission date of this report.
+The council has selected members and meeting monthly since fall 2021.

-The Maternity Advisory Committee will review program data, provide input on member quality and experience metrics and give recommendations to help improve member experiences and maternity outcomes.
+The Maternity Advisory Council will review program data, provide input on member quality and experience metrics and give recommendations to help improve member experiences and maternity outcomes.
 Group members will be invited to provide guidance on the strategic direction of programs, which will guide the Department and providers to improve member experience in maternity care.
 Members involved in the process will be invited to review updates and give feedback on quality metrics.

-8 https://hcpf.colorado.gov/maternity-advisory-committee
+10 https://hcpf.colorado.gov/maternity-advisory-committee